abkarim/lamp-setup/README.md

 ```

 ## Start, Stop and Restart
 I'm using service command.
-To install service use `apt-get install sysvinit-utils`
+To install service use `sudo apt install sysvinit-utils`
 <br />

 **Start**